Table of Contents

 Types of Benefits Offered

-Mandatory Benefits: Public healthcare, pension contributions, sickness & maternity coverage, accident & disability insurance, life insurance, workers’ compensation.
+Mandatory Benefits: Public healthcare, dental insurance, retirement & pension contributions, sickness & maternity coverage, accident & disability insurance, life insurance, workers’ compensation.

-Supplementary Benefits: Additional health, dental, life, and disability insurance through local partners.
+Supplementary Benefits: Additional health, life and disability insurance through local partners.

 Retirement